-After a workplace injury, advice starts coming from every direction.
-Your coworker, your cousin, your neighbor—everyone has a story or an opinion about what you should do next.
-While they mean well, a lot of what people think they know about workers’ compensation is based on myths.
-Believing these myths can cause you to make simple mistakes that could seriously harm your claim.
+When you get hurt at work, everyone has advice.
+Your coworker, your cousin, your neighbor—they all mean well.
+But a lot of what people think they know about Missouri workers compensation insurance is just plain wrong.
+Believing these myths can lead to simple mistakes that could seriously damage your claim.
 It’s time to set the record straight.
-We’re going to break down the common misconceptions about the Missouri workers compensation process, from who really gets to choose your doctor to how much of your paycheck you can expect to receive while you recover.
+We’re going to bust the biggest myths about the mo work comp process.
+We’ll cover everything from who really picks your doctor to what the law says about your pay, so you can feel confident about your next steps.

 Key Takeaways